jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 const title = <h1>Book Title: {title}</h1>
 ```

-React components also have two important data structures, a Javascript arrays called `props` and `state`.
+React components also have two important Javascript arrays called `props` and `state`.
 The `props` array contains read-only properties that can be referenced within the component itself using the
 curly braces syntax and are set when the component is rendered.
 Because the component's `props` are read-only,
 this enforces the constraint that the `props` are immutable and follow a pure functional form.
 While creating